influxdata/telegraf/plugins/outputs/questdb/README.md

 create the target tables when they don't already exist.
 The plugin supports authentication and TLS.

+## Secret-store support

+This plugin supports secrets from secret-stores for the `token` option.
+See the [secret-store documentation][SECRETSTORE] for more details on how to use them.

 ## Global configuration options <!-- @/docs/includes/plugin_config.md -->

 In addition to the plugin-specific configuration settings, plugins support